 Keep in mind that selectivity isn’t everything.
 College acceptance rates do not inherently speak to the quality of students who applied, just the quantity.
 Moreover, college acceptance rates do not speak to the quality of education that each student will receive at a particular university.

 As you consider a school’s academic merit on a statistical basis, you should view university acceptance rates as part of a larger picture.
-You should also look at each school’s enrollment rates (the number of students who accept offers), retention rates (the number of students who continue onto their sophomore year), and graduation rate, among other things.
-One should also consider factors such as faculty-to-student ratio, the average ACT/SAT score and GPA of accepted students and the ratio of classes taught by tenured faculty.
+You should also look at each school’s enrollment rates (the number of students who accept offers), retention rates (the number of students who continue onto their sophomore year), and graduation rates, among other things.
+One should also consider factors such as the faculty-to-student ratio, average ACT/SAT score and GPA of accepted students, and ratio of classes taught by tenured faculty.
 All of these factors influence the caliber of education you can expect to get at any particular school.

 For example, the average GPA of high school students admitted to Harvard is 4.04.
-The average GPA for high schools students admitted to the University of Michigan is 3.88.
+The average GPA for high school students admitted to the University of Michigan is 3.88.
 That’s a .16 difference.
 Both schools generally admit applicants who are at the top of their respective classes.
-However, the college acceptances rates are words apart, 3.43% and 26%, respectively.
+However, the college acceptance rates are worlds apart, 3.41% and 20%, respectively.
 Most important takeaway: don’t sell a school short by only looking at college acceptance rates.

 What is the average acceptance rate for colleges?